 Mediation is useful when parents need help reaching a joint decision.
 To avoid the courthouse, our family attorneys can mediate a compromise of both parties.
 If no decision is reached, the court may appoint a Guardian ad Litem to represent the best interest of the children while the case is pending.

-Post-Judgement Child Custody & Placement Modification in Milwaukee
+Post-Judgement Child Custody & Placement Modification in Madison

 Situations change for a variety of reasons after the initial verdict.
 Living locations change.
 Children attend different schools.
 Wisconsin divorce law provides modified placement schedules under certain circumstances.
 To make any placement arrangement the most positive it can be for your child, we encourage exploring our co-parenting resources.